beacon-biosignals/Ray.jl/docs/src/getting-started.md

 ray start --head
 ```

-After that you can run can run your Ray application in Julia.
+After that you can run your Ray application in Julia.
 These applications start with the following commands to connect the Julia process to the Ray cluster:

 ```julia
 using Ray